 Special Considerations: Open Source Business Analytics Tools

 It’s not often that we breathe the words “open source” in the same sentence as “business software”, but here we are in 2019, doing the impossible.
 In truth, there’s actually a few great business analytics tools out there.

 Like we mentioned before, R and Python are at the top of the pile when it comes to free and open source business analytics software.
 They allow for advanced statistical modeling, algorithm creation and sorting when it comes to large amounts of data.
 The two also have high levels of integration with other analytics tools.

 That’s about where analytical engines like Apache Spark and Storm come in.
 Apache Spark calls itself a “unified analytics engine” with across-the-board compatibility and integration, ability to process massive datasets and run practically anywhere.
 Spark is a little over 10-years-old now and is constantly getting updates.

 Storm, also from Apache, is a real-time data processing computation system that can be used with any programming language.
 Like Spark, it doesn’t present a flashy GUI, but rather a library for developers to use and integrate — and developers like music titan Spotify have used Storm to great success.
 Did we mention Storm is fast?
 It has been clocked at over a million tuples processed per-second per-node.
 Which in layman’s terms means it’s fast at processing real-time data.

 The List of Cutting-Edge Business Analytics Tools

-The most cutting-edge business analytics tools are bridging the gap between business-led, descriptive analytics and predictive, contextual analytics that provide business users with advanced modeling capabilities.
-As a group, they illustrate how quickly business analytics tools are overlapping with traditional BI applications.
-The seven most cutting-edge business analytics tools are:
+Cutting-edge analytical tools for business are bridging the gap between business-led, descriptive analytics and predictive, contextual analytics.
+As a group, they illustrate how quickly advanced analytics tools are overlapping with traditional BI applications.
+Here are the seven top analytics tools for your big data needs: